 I am a father of 2 beautiful, married daughters.
-Both had an easy time selecting their fabrics, styles and makers, as Dad is in the business and he knows the in’s and outs.
-I will endeavour to make it easier for you too.
-I know it may seem daunting and difficult when you don’t know where to start.
+Both had an easy time selecting their fabrics, styles and makers, as Dad is in the business, so he knows the in’s and outs.
+I will endeavour to make it easier for you too, I know it may seem daunting and difficult when you don’t know where to start.
 I hope to help relieve you of the bridal gown stress so many have!

-As I have been in the business for many years, I wanted to share the following information with all those needing a sound starting point to make the experience more enjoyable.
+As I have been in the business for many years, I wanted to share the following information with all those needing a sound starting point, to help make the whole experience more enjoyable.

-It can be daunting and confusing going through countless magazines, searching the internet, looking at Instagram for the perfect dress, wondering should I wear this style?
-Will I look like this?
-Will I look like that?
-Just the thought of it exhausts me, I know how you feel!
+It can be daunting and confusing, going through countless magazines or trolling the internet, checking out Instagram looking for the perfect dress, should I wear this style or that, will I look like this, will I look like that, just the thought of it exhausts me, so I know how you feel!

-The first thing to consider is, do you want to purchase your gown off the rack or do you want a custom bespoke couture gown and importantly, what is the difference?
+The first thing to consider is, do you want to purchase your gown off the rack or do you want a custom bespoke couture gown?

 1 / Off the rack: You try on a sample gown, this gown is imported and altered to fit your body.

 Upon meeting with the maker that you have personally selected, they will guide you with style and fabric choices.
-Many gowns are quality specific, so it is imperative that the fabrics chosen will be able to give you the style and look you desire because they will help create the gown of your dreams.
+Many gowns are quality specific, so it is imperative that the fabrics chosen will be able to give you the style and look you desire, in other words they will help you create the gown of your dreams.

-Some designers have different gowns available in store for you to view or try on, helping to determine the style you like the most and a silhouette that is most flattering to your figure.
+Some designers may have some different gowns available in store for you to view and try on, to help you determine the style you like most and what is most flattering for you.
 You may like to work with the designer to personally adapt one of their styles you viewed, or the designer can create something from scratch with the details you desire.
 A gown designed and made, specifically for you, usually gives the best and most flattering fit.
-Once you have decided on your style the gown pattern is made, and the gown is made up in calico for your first fitting.
+Once you have decided on your style the gown pattern is made, and the gown is made up in calico to your measurements for your first fitting.

 Many will suggest you go looking at fabrics based on your style.
-The designer will be able to guide you toward the correct types of fabric for your gown.
-It is suggested you touch and feel fabrics – the Tylers Fabrics showroom is specifically designed for this purpose and allows you to play with the fabrics in a relaxed environment.
-If you are not wanting the traditional Natural or White, we have a large range of colours so you are bound to find one you love.
+The designer will be able to guide you to the correct types of fabric to be used for your special gown.
+It is nice to touch and feel the fabrics; our showroom is specifically designed for this purpose and allows you to play with the fabrics in a relaxed environment.
+If you are not wanting the traditional Natural or White, we have a large range of soft bridal colours – you’re sure to find one you love.